 It all starts with the recording process.
-Great sound recordings (whether you’re creating them or sourcing them) generally adhere to a few basic hallmarks of quality: correct gain level structure (whether they’re loud enough), mindful noise floor settings (capturing the realistic tone of the spaces in which the principal sound exists).
+Great sound recordings (whether you’re creating them or sourcing them) generally adhere to a few basic hallmarks of quality.
+For starters, correct gain level structure (whether they’re loud enough) and mindful noise floor settings (capturing the realistic tone of the spaces in which the principal sound exists).

 Assuming you’re not ready to grab your nearest boom mike and start roaming your area in search of the perfect acoustic locations, or book your local recording studio to capture the sound of yourself breaking and smashing all manner of household items, your best bet is probably to apply a few simple tricks to customize, blend and craft readily available, suitable sounds.

 Intuitively titled, layering refers to the combination (or stacking) of two or more of the same kinds of sound together in order to achieve a more powerful or interesting outcome than the one single source can achieve in isolation, creating the perception of a fuller, denser sound.
 The idea is pretty much as old as music itself - multiple instruments playing in unison to create more depth and power, while providing a more complicated and interesting sound for the listener.

 You should strive to ensure each element contributes to an overall “bigger picture”, and be prepared to replace things when they aren't working in your quest for a superior sound or if they’re working against the desired end result.
 The layering process can be simplified if you categorize into the following categories.

-Low frequency: bassy, rumbly and dark sounds
+- Low frequency: bassy, rumbly and dark sounds

-Mid-frequency sounds: clear, audible, and comfortable for the most part.
+- Mid-frequency sounds: clear, audible, and comfortable for the most part.

-High-frequency sound: squeaky, buzzy, and sharp.
+- High-frequency sound: squeaky, buzzy, and sharp.